 Without a trademark registration for this hashtag, anyone would be able to start selling these products, mooching off of years of their hard work to turn a quick profit.

-If you would like to discuss trademarking Twitter hashtags, or hashtags for other social media sites, contact us today and speak to the top trademark attorney in the US.
+If you would like to discuss protecting your intellectual property and trademarking Twitter hashtags, or hashtags for other social media sites, contact us today and speak to the top trademark attorney in the US.